Erik Palmer-Brown: Porto

 On February 1, 2016, Palmer-Brown was loaned to Portuguese club Porto until December 31, 2016.
 He started regularly in central defense for Porto B, helping them to the LigaPro title.

 Manchester City

 Palmer-Brown signed a contract with Premier League side Manchester City.
 He was immediately loaned to Belgian First Division A club KV Kortrijk until the end of the 2017–18 season.

 Loan to NAC Breda

 After spending the second half of the 2017–18 season with Kortrijk, Palmer-Brown was loaned to NAC Breda in the Eredivisie for the 2018–19 season.

 Loan to Austria Wien

 He then joined Austria Wien for the 2019–20 season.
 He extended his loan at Austria Wien for the 2020–21 season.

 Loan to Troyes

-On August 31, 2021, Palmer-Brown moved to France to join Ligue 1 club Troyes on a season-long loan deal.
+On August 31, 2021, he moved to France to join Ligue 1 club Troyes on a season-long loan deal.
 In February 2022, the deal was made permanent with Palmer-Brown signing a contract until the summer of 2024.

+Panathinaikos

+On August 2, 2023, Greece's Super League runner-up Panathinaikos F.C. from Athens signed Erik Palmer-Brown for a 4-year contract deal.